alonsta/final_project/README.md

 ## Project Idea

-A file management system with a Windows app and a web client that can store data quickly and allow quick download to any PC.
+A file management system with a web client that can store files quickly and securly, and can grant easy access to them on any pc.

-- **Web Server**: Used for signup/login, allows manual file upload to the cloud and download, and configure sync settings.

 ### Key Features